What if they could be playful explorations of a new world?

 For people who are trying to change this world (in ways big and small) the act of building new worlds just makes sense:

-🌍 Pace is slowed and nervous systems get regulated.
+The pace slows down and nervous systems get regulated.

-🌏 Power is shared equitably.
+Power is shared equitably.

 Or whatever matters to you and your people.